Advice from Janet Yellen and a Spectacular Zero

 What does Mehta’s research show about how many times Wall Street consensus predicted a market drop?

-Unfortunately, this has been well known but generally ignored for quite some time.
+Unfortunately, this has been well-known but generally kept quiet for quite some time.

 As an example, CXO Advisory collected data from over 6,500 predictions made by 68 investment gurus covering the time period 1998 – 2012.